at-TARUNSHARMA/paytm/README.md

 │   ├── index.css                  # Global CSS, mainly Tailwind
 │   ├── index.js                   # Entry point of the React app
 └── package.json
-Features
-Sign-up Page:

-Allows users to create a new account by providing first name, last name, email, and password.
-Integrated with an API to send sign-up data to the backend.
-Bottom section with a link to sign in if the user already has an account.
-Sign-in Page:

-Users can log in by providing their email and password.
-Integrated with an API to authenticate the user and store the token in localStorage.
-Bottom section with a link to sign up if the user is new.
-Modular Components:

-Reusable Button, InputBox, Heading, SubHeading, and BottomWarning components.